Steven Pruitt

-Pruitt edits under the pseudonym Ser Amantio di Nicolao, which is a reference to a minor character in Giacomo Puccini's 1917 opera Gianni Schicchi.
+Pruitt's pseudonym is a reference to a minor character in Giacomo Puccini's 1918 opera Gianni Schicchi.
 He has stated that he aims to fight gender bias on Wikipedia, promoting the inclusion of women via the Women in Red project.

-Early life and education
+Early life

 Pruitt was born on April 17, 1984, in San Antonio, Texas, the only child of Alla Pruitt, a Russian Jewish immigrant, and Donald Pruitt of Richmond, Virginia.
-His mother emigrated from the Soviet Union under the loosening of the policy of Jewish migration under Leonid Brezhnev, while his father worked as a college professor in Virginia.
+His mother emigrated from the Soviet Union following the loosening of the policy on Jewish migration under Leonid Brezhnev, while his father worked as a college professor in Virginia.
 They met when they were both teachers in the Defense Language Institute's Russian Department at Lackland Air Force Base, close to San Antonio.

-While growing up, Pruitt was an avid reader of classical literature and mystery stories by Agatha Christie and Ngaio Marsh.
+While growing up, Pruitt was a reader of classical literature and mystery stories by Agatha Christie and Ngaio Marsh.
+Pruitt has credited his love of knowledge to his mother's stories of growing up in the Soviet Union.

 Pruitt graduated from St. Stephen's & St. Agnes School in Alexandria, Virginia, in 2002.
 He attended the College of William & Mary, where he sang as part of a choir, and he graduated in 2006 with a degree in art history.

 Career

-In 2017, Pruitt was a contractor for U.S. Customs and Border Protection, where he worked with records and information and preferred to work on paper.
+In 2017, Pruitt was a contractor for U.S. Customs and Border Protection, where he worked with records and information.
 In 2020, he became a records manager at the Defense Health Agency.
 As of 2021, he works for Chenega IT Enterprise Services, a contractor for the Defense Health Agency.